zbrandt/hyperweb-boilerplate/README.md

 ## Development

 For local development, you can run the tests provided in the `tests/` folder to validate contract functionality using `starshipjs` to simulate chain interactions.

----

-Let me know if you want any adjustments or additional sections!